 Create a Cash Flow Statement

 A cash flow statement is about more than seeing how much is going in or out of your company.
-It specifically details where the income is being spent, so you can see how much you’re spending on operations, investing, and financing (like invoice factoring).
+It specifically details where the income is being spent, so you can see how much you’re spending on operations, investing, and financing.